liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 I released it on [sourceforge](https://www.sourceforge.net) the project had many "include" and a few contributors, the name of the project is a secret, it was a youth error.

-That was the first time I understood that the decoupling not occur only at the class level, and the potential of using a library for the template and a library for the database abstraction gave to me a new mindset, in the meanwhile Eric Evans was publishing [the Blue Book](http://www.amazon.it/gp/product/0321125215/ref=pd_lpo_sbs_dp_ss_1) .
+That was the first time I understood that the decoupling not occurs only at the class level, and the benefit of using a library for the template and a library for the database abstraction gave to me a new mindset, in the meanwhile Eric Evans was publishing [the Blue Book](http://www.amazon.it/gp/product/0321125215/ref=pd_lpo_sbs_dp_ss_1) .

 My programming style has changed, and I do not understand how music artists or painters keep their style for an entire career,